Health Benefits of Cycling

 - In general, the 18-year old will aim for 140 to 150 bpm

-To trigger the highest level of fat burning, you’ll want to ride between 50% and 60% of your maximum heart rate.
+A common training zone target to trigger the highest level of fat burning, is to ride between 50% and 60% of your maximum heart rate.

 Cycling Workouts